tedorellana/learning/SAA-C03.md

 Cmpute Savings Plans provide the most flexibility and help to reduce your costs by up to 66%.
 These plans automatically apply to EC2 instance usage regardless of instance family, size, AZ, region, OS or tenancy, and also apply to Fargate and Lambda usage."
 EC2 instance Savings Plans are not applied to Fargate or Lambda

+# S3 Lock mmodes #

+## Compliance Mode. ##
+Set the specific rule tou want to be applied.

+## Governance Mode ##
+Is that there are NO users that can override the retention periods set or delete an object, and that also includes your AWS root account which has the highest privileges.